-This report is based on census data provided to us as of June, 2023.
-Distributions of participants by age and service can be found on page 19.
-For non-lifetime benefits, the active count below excludes employees for whom it is not possible to receive retiree benefits (e.g. employees who are already older than the maximum age to which benefits are payable or who will not accrue the required service prior to reaching the maximum age).
+Because this is a roll-forward valuation, this report is based on census data previously provided to us as of June, 2023 for the June 30, 2023 full valuation.
+Distributions of participants by age and service can be found on page 18.
+For non-lifetime benefits, the active count below excludes employees for whom it was not possible to receive retiree benefits (e.g. employees who were already older than the maximum age to which benefits are payable or who will not accrue the required service prior to reaching the maximum age).

-Current Ye June 30, 2023 Valuation Do June 30, 2023 Measurement Do Prior Year June 30, 2021 Valuation Date June 30, 2022 Measurement Date
+Valuation Year June 30, 2023 Valuation Date June 30, 2024 Measurement Date

 Active Employees eligible for future benefits

-Count 1356 1379
+Count 1356

-Average Age 49.7 49.1
+Average Age 49.7

-Average Years of Service 15.5 14.5
+Average Years of Service 15.5

 Retirees currently receiving benefits

-Count 991 998
+Count 991

-Average Age 76.6 76.6
+Average Age 76.6